Electric vehicle parking

 EV Charging Stations

-Almost 10 years ago UOW installed the first fast charger (50kW) in the Illawarra at the SBRC as part of an ARC research infrastructure grant.
+Almost 10 years ago UOW installed the first fast charger (50kW) in the Illawarra at the Sustainable Buildings Research Centre (SBRC) as part of an ARC research infrastructure grant.
 This research was to understand the impact of EVs and their chargers on the grids of the future.

 Wollongong Campus

-The chargers will be installed within the P8 carpark, in close proximity to the campus heart, library, retail and food outlets.
-Two chargers will be available for accessible parking.
+The Wollongong Campus has three super-fast DC chargers including two 360 kW chargers and one 180 kW charger.
+The chargers are located within the P8 carpark, in close proximity to the campus heart, library, retail and food outlets.
+Two chargers are available for accessible parking.

-The chargers proposed are extremely fast.
+The chargers are extremely fast.
 The 360kW chargers will be capable of charging a Tesla Model 3 to 80% capacity in approximately 15 minutes.

 Innovation Campus